Agenda

 Networking Break

-Cont’d Topic: Circular Practices and updates on Global Plastics Treaty
+Workshop One Cont’d: Circular Practices and Updates on the Global Plastics Treaty

 Panel: Global Plastics Treaty